neozmmv/tungsten/README.md

 ## How it works

 1. `POST /` with a JSON body containing the video URL.
-2. Tungsten responds with a `status` field and a `url` pointing to a one-time download link.
+2. Tungsten responds with `{ "status": "tunnel", "url": ..., "filename": ... }`, where `url` points to a one-time download link.
 3. `GET` that link to stream the video.
 Once the download finishes, the file is deleted from the server.

 ## Requirements